Polyphasic Sleep

 So far, we’ve been talking about how physical changes caused by testosterone therapy can have a tangential effect on sleep.
 But recent research suggests that testosterone therapy in transgender men is directly related to an increased chance of obstructive sleep apnea (OSA).

 OSA is a sleep disorder where the sleeper periodically stops breathing throughout the night because of a minor collapse of the airway.
 This can cause poor sleep quality and if it gets too severe, can be dangerous for your health.
-If you tend to wake up feeling tired or if your partner notices that you stop breathing in your sleep, you should talk to your doctor.
+If you tend to wake up feeling tired or if your partner notices that you are snoring or that you stop breathing in your sleep, you should talk to your doctor.

 Mood changes: